How to Record a Podcast Interview over the internet

 In this video I share my Top 4 recommendations for recording podcast conversations over the internet.

-My Top 4 recommendations for recording audio for podcasts over the internet:
+My Top 4 recommendations for recording podcasts over the internet

 1. Riverside.fm